tstrat/graphql-afternoon/README.md

     * Navigate to `http://localhost:3001/graphiql`
     * Explore your `schema` with the interactive docs on the right
     * Query for your products using the pane on the left
+    * You should see an array of products on the right pane
+* From here on out, any time your `Schema` changes, you'll need to refresh your browser so it has the latest version.

 ### Solution